 The Board established the Remuneration and Nomination Committee on June 15, 2013 and had provided clear written terms of reference as required by Code Provisions in section D.2 of the Hong Kong CG Code.
 The terms of reference (as revised on August 15, 2017) are in compliance with Code Provisions in sections A.5 and B.1 of the Hong Kong CG Code.
 These terms of reference include appropriate professional knowledge and industry experience, personal ethics, integrity and personal skill as well as time commitments of members.
-The Remuneration and Nomination Committee consists of, Mr. LIU, Jianjun, Mr. YICK, Wing Fat Simon and Mr. ZHANG, Jianxun.
+The Remuneration and Nomination Committee consists of, Mr. LIU, Jianjun, Mr. YICK, Wing Fat Simon, Mr. ZHANG, Jianxun (resigned with effect from November 13, 2020) and Ms. ZHANG, Wendong (appointed with effect from November 13, 2020).
 All members of the Remuneration and Nomination Committee are non-Executive Directors, among whom Mr. YICK, Wing Fat Simon and Mr. LIU, Jianjun are Independent non-Executive Directors.
 The chairman of the Remuneration and Nomination Committee is Mr. YICK, Wing Fat Simon.
-The primary functions of the Remuneration and Nomination Committee include, without limitation, (i) making recommendations to the Board on our policy and structure for all remuneration of Directors and senior management and on the establishment of a formal and transparent procedure for developing policy on such remuneration; (ii) making recommendations on the remuneration packages of Executive and non-Executive Directors and senior management; (iii) reviewing and approving senior management's remuneration proposals with reference to corporate goals and objectives resolved by the Board from time to time; (iv) reviewing the structure, size, composition and diversity of the Board; (v) assessing the independence of Independent non-Executive Directors; and (vi) making recommendations to the Board on matters relating to the appointment of Directors.
+The primary functions of the Remuneration and Nomination Committee include, without limitation, (i) making recommendations to the Board on our policy and structure for all remuneration of Directors and Senior Management and on the establishment of a formal and transparent procedure for developing policy on such remuneration; (ii) making recommendations on the remuneration packages of Executive and non-Executive Directors and senior management; (iii) reviewing and approving Senior Management's remuneration proposals with reference to corporate goals and objectives resolved by the Board from time to time; (iv) reviewing the structure, size, composition and diversity of the Board; (v) assessing the independence of Independent non-Executive Directors; and (vi) making recommendations to the Board on matters relating to the appointment of Directors.

-The remuneration of Directors and senior executives is determined with reference to their expertise and experience in the industry, the performance and profitability of the Group as well as remuneration benchmarks from other local and international companies and prevailing market conditions.
+The remuneration of Directors and Senior Management is determined with reference to their expertise and experience in the industry, the performance and profitability of the Group as well as remuneration benchmarks from other local and international companies and prevailing market conditions.
 Directors and employees also participate in bonus arrangements which are determined in accordance with the performance of the Group and the individual's performance.
-No Director or any of his associates takes part in any discussion about his own remuneration.
+No Director or any of their associates takes part in any discussion about their own remuneration.

-There were three meetings of the Remuneration and Nomination Committee held for the year ended December 31, 2019, the attendance record of the committee members is set out above.
-The following is a summary of the major work performed by the Remuneration and Nomination Committee during 2019:
+There were five meetings of the Remuneration and Nomination Committee held for the year ended December 31, 2020, the attendance record of the committee members is set out above.
+The following is a summary of the major work performed by the Remuneration and Nomination Committee during 2020:

-- reviewed and made a recommendation to the Board regarding the fees of the non-Executive Directors; - reviewed and made a recommendation to the Board regarding the fees of the Independent non-Executive Directors: - reviewed the Board structure, size, composition and board diversity (including ability, knowledge and experience etc.); - confirmed the independence of the Independent non-Executive Directors; and - considered the retirement and re-nomination of Directors for re-election at the AGM.
+- nominated one Executive Director and one non-Executive Director; - reviewed and made a recommendation to the Board regarding the fees of the Independent non-Executive Directors and the Senior Management; - reviewed the Board structure, size, composition and board diversity (including ability, knowledge and experience etc.); - confirmed the independence of the Independent non-Executive Directors; and - considered the retirement and re-nomination of Directors for re-election at the AGM.